 As the Foundation’s trustees, the Texas A&M Board of Directors asked Texas Cooperative Extension (now the Texas A&M AgriLife Extension Service) to manage the farm according to the expressed purposes.
 Current land holdings (about 2,700 acres) include some 1,800 acres of cropland and the remainder in pasture and stock ponds.

 The farm manager works with extension specialists, research scientists and county agents to establish demonstration plots and also to manage most of the farm as a full-scale commercial operation.
 With money from that operation, scholarships and a chair of agricultural finance were established at Texas A&M University in 1969.
-Currently, two $4,500 Stiles Farm Foundation scholarships are given annually to outstanding Central Texas high school seniors to study some field of agriculture.
+Currently, the farm supports multiple 4-H Scholarships as well as annual contributions to Thrall ISD and the Thrall Volunteer Fire Department.

 Various farming practices also have been demonstrated to determine their viability.
 For example, furrow diking and conservation tillage have been used to increase rainfall efficiency.
 Cropping systems have included narrow row cotton and broadcast grain sorghum, and there have been numerous demonstrations of different fertilizer sources, rates, and placements as well as seeding rates, methods, and planting dates.
 Various weed, disease, and insect control practices serve as longtime standards among demonstration plots at the farm.
 Stocker cattle and grazing studies have highlighted livestock operations along with a farrow-to-finish swine operation that was discontinued in 1992.
 Marketing of agricultural enterprises has also been explored, including such practices as forward contracts, futures, and options.